ytatus94/Same_Sign_3Leptons/README.md

 Use rcSetup Base,2.4.16

+v11.
+Add sample 303421 to test the skim and the lumi is set to 13.2 fb-1.

 v10.
 Add the tag single lepton trigger which Sebastien used.
 But still comment the tag single lepton trigger.